|Value||Eligibility||Open date||Close date|

 h.
 No other amount is payable.

 a.
 The Scholarship will be terminated if the recipient:

 I. withdraws from an eligible course or fails to enrol,

 II. commences part-time study without prior approval,

-III. does not undertake the travel overseas for the purpose of the Scholarship in the approved timeframe,
+III. does not undertake the travel overseas for the purpose of the Scholarship in the approved timeframe, or

-f.
-Where a student is found guilty of serious misconduct, or where they do not complete their internship in the required semester of completion, the University reserves the right to request that any Scholarship funds paid to the Scholarship recipient be reimbursed.
+c.
+Where a student is found guilty of serious misconduct or the Scholarship is terminated under any instance in the Termination Clause of these terms and conditions, the University reserves the right to request that any Scholarship funds paid to the Scholarship recipient be reimbursed.